stvaruzek/xslt-message-filter/README.md

 And the SAP RFC message had more than 100 fields.
 Classic mapping nightmare.
 Luckily,
-**the mapping from the HCM message to the SAP RFC message was always the same for each event**.
+**the mapping from the HCM message to the SAP RFC message was always the same for every field in each event**.

 Initially, I created a mapping service for each event, but as the number of events increased, I quickly realized that was a recipe for disaster.